The Blockchain Execution Dilemma: Optimizing Revenue XOR Fair Ordering: Performance Evaluation

 The prevalence of temporal locality implies that a realistic dataset must consist of locally dependent transactions.
 It cannot be represented by independent sampling which would lead to a much lower degree of transaction conflicts.
 Furthermore, the heavy tail indicates the existence of heavily congested shared objects and reaffirms the need for congestion control.

-\subsection{Sequencing baselines}
+\subsection{Sequencing Baselines}

-We evaluated five different sequencers that rely on heuristics.
+We evaluated five different sequencing algorithms that rely on heuristics.
 All of them, except for the one labeled as "Sui", additionally use the gap-filling modification.
 The sequencers are as follows:

-\begin{enumerate} \item Sui - sequencer that orders transactions by descending gas price and does not use gap-filling. \item Gas Price (GP) - sequencer that orders transactions by descending gas price and does use gap-filling. \item Lowest Execution Time (LET) - sequencer that orders transactions by ascending execution time. \item Given - sequencer that orders transactions according to the order in which they have been executed on the blockchain. \item Random - sequencer that shuffles the order of transactions. \end{enumerate}
+\begin{itemize} \item Sui - sequencer that orders transactions by descending gas price and does not use gap-filling. \item Gas Price (GP) - sequencer that orders transactions by descending gas price and does use gap-filling. \item Lowest Execution Time (LET) - sequencer that orders transactions by ascending execution time. \item Given - sequencer that orders transactions according to the order in which they have been executed on the blockchain. \item Random - sequencer that shuffles the order of transactions. \end{itemize}

-We evaluated our genetic sequencer with two sets of parameters to demonstrate the impact of search depth on solution efficiency. \begin{enumerate} \item Genetic 100/50 (GE50) - genetic sequencer with population of 100 that runs for 50 epochs. \item Genetic 100/10 (GE10) - genetic sequencer with population of 100 that runs for 10 epochs. \end{enumerate}
+We use two versions of our genetic sequencing algorithm with two sets of parameters to demonstrate the impact of search depth on solution efficiency. \begin{itemize} \item Genetic 100/50 (GE50) - genetic sequencer with population of 100 that runs for 50 epochs. \item Genetic 100/10 (GE10) - genetic sequencer with population of 100 that runs for 10 epochs. \end{itemize}

-\subsection{Sustained congestion}
+\subsection{Sustained Congestion}